 During one case, Air Wave tracked down some thieves in the middle of a break-in at Scientific Research Associates (a precursor to S.T.A.R.
 Labs).
 Air Wave’s fight caught the eye of a visiting Superboy.
 Superboy offered to help air Wave, but Air Wave shooed him away.
 Unbeknownst to Superboy, Scientific Research Associates had been researching Gold Kryptonite, and if Superboy had stayed, he would have lost his powers forever.

 Larry Jordan’s Legacy

-, and the two were blessed with a child, whom Larry named after his cousin: Harold “Hal” Jordan.
-As he grew older, Larry became closer to his cousins, visiting the Jordans on various occasions.
+Though Jordan continued to be a top-notch District Attorney for Brooklyn, he also found time for a family life.
+He married his sweetheart Helen, and the two were blessed with a child, whom Larry named after his cousin: Harold “Hal” Jordan.
+As he grew older, Larry became closer to his cousins, visiting the Jordans' on various occasions.
 However, he never gave up being Air Wave, and continually made improvements to his equipment.

 Weapons and Equipment